Buy Lorazepam 2mg (Ativan) Online

 Ativan (lorazepam), an antianxiety agent, has the chemical formula, 7-chloro-5-(o-chlorophenyl)-1,3dihydro-3-hydroxy-2H-1,4-benzodiazepin-2-one and Molecular Weight: 321.16 It is a nearly white powder almost insoluble in water.
-Each Ativan (lorazepam) tablet, to be taken orally, contains 0.5 mg, 1 mg, or 2 mg of lorazepam.
-The inactive ingredients present are lactose monohydrate, magnesium stearate, microcrystalline cellulose, and polacrilin potassium.
+Similarly, Each Ativan (lorazepam) tablet, to be taken orally, contains 0.5 mg, 1 mg, or 2 mg of lorazepam.
+Also, the inactive ingredients present are lactose monohydrate, magnesium stearate, microcrystalline cellulose, and polacrilin potassium.

 Clinical Pharmacology of Ativan (lorazepam)

-Studies in healthy volunteers show that in single high doses Ativan (lorazepam) has a tranquilizing action on the central nervous system with no appreciable effect on the respiratory or cardiovascular systems.
+Interestingly, Studies in healthy volunteers show that in single high doses Ativan (lorazepam) has a tranquilizing action.
+Above all, it acts on the central nervous system with no appreciable effect on the respiratory or cardiovascular systems.

-The mean half-life of unconjugated lorazepam in human plasma is about 12 hours and for its major metabolite, lorazepam glucuronide, about 18 hours.
-At clinically relevant concentrations, lorazepam is approximately 85% bound to plasma proteins.
-Ativan (lorazepam) is rapidly conjugated at its 3-hydroxy group into lorazepam glucuronide which is then excreted in the urine.
+So far, the mean half-life of unconjugated lorazepam in human plasma is about 12 hours and for its major metabolite, lorazepam glucuronide, about 18 hours.

 Indications and Usage

 Ativan (lorazepam) is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
-Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.
+On the other hand, Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.

 The effectiveness of Ativan (lorazepam) in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
-The physician should periodically reassess the usefulness of the drug for the individual patient.
+That is to say, the physician should periodically reassess the usefulness of the drug for the individual patient.

 Contraindications of Ativan-Lorazepam